dell/terraform-provider-powerflex/docs/resources/sdc_expansion.md

 page_title: "powerflex_sdc_expansion Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource can be used to add the SDC.
+  This resource can be used to add the SDC in PowerFlex Cluster.
 ---

 # powerflex_sdc_expansion (Resource)

-This resource can be used to add the SDC.
+This resource can be used to add the SDC in PowerFlex Cluster.

 ## Example Usage